 About the Author

-Hugh Duffy is co-founder and chief marketing officer of Build Your Firm, a practice development and marketing company for small accounting firms and website development for accountants.
+Hugh Duffy is co-founder and chief marketing officer of Build Your Firm, a marketing company for small accounting firms and website development for accountants.